Chapter 1 : Charming Minnie

 | ||Rating: 15+||Chapter Reviews: 7|

-But as much as I relished the sound of trouble, I was slightly worried that this was the time I wouldn’t get away.
+But as much as I relished the melodic sound of trouble, I was slightly worried that this would be the time I wouldn’t get away.
 A momentary pause to consider that possibility.
 Ah well, there was nothing I couldn’t charm Minnie out of.

 I cut a quick corner and sprinted after Remus, chuckling to myself as I passed Peter huffing and puffing his way along the hall.
 “Better speed it up there, Wormtail.”